zhangyulin-space/zhangyulin-space.github.io/_posts/2024-10-14-embodied-simulation.md

 Simulation is the brainâ€™s ability to **recreate past sensory-motor experiences** in the absence of direct input.

-> To remember â€œappleâ€?is to simulate how it looks, feels, tastes.
+> To remember â€œappleï¿½?is to simulate how it looks, feels, tastes.

 ---